 The resort is a one hour’s drive west of the city and hosted most of the 2006 Winter Olympics alpine skiing events.

 Sestriere is part of a region nicknamed the Milky Way which includes five ski areas in Italy – Sestriere, Sauze d’Oulx, Sansicario, Cesana, and Claviere.

-The remains of royal castle, Castello di Rivoli, have been turned into an intriguing art museum that exhibits radical new works in rooms decorated with the original 15th-century murals.
+- The remains of the royal castle, Castello di Rivoli, has been turned into an intriguing art museum that exhibits radical new works in rooms decorated with the original 15th-century murals.

 The Turin Card provides access to over 120 museums as well as unlimited use of the city’s public transport system.

 The former Fiat factory at Lingotto has been re-invented to house shops, cinemas and hotels.

 Pinacoteca di Giovanni e Marella Agnelli contains 25 priceless works from the Agnelli collection, including pieces by Canaletto, Picasso, Dali and Matisse.